Ph.D. in Public Health, Concentration in Brain, Behavior, and the Environment

 Curriculum

-The BBE Ph.D. concentration requires ~75 credit hours (including a minimum of 15 hours for dissertation research) spread across three primary components of the curriculum.
+The BBE Ph.D. track requires ~75 credit hours (including a minimum of 15 hours for dissertation research) spread across three primary components of the curriculum.

 The first is a core curriculum shared across all Public Health majors (12 credit hours).